Warrior Nun Areala: Sister Shannon Masters

 Her story begins in 1066 when the original Sister Areala was met by the angel who would become her namesake.
 An American, Shannon Masters was born after 1959 and was orphaned at the age of four whereon she was left at the steps of the Our Lady of the Virgin Mary convent.
 She stayed there until she was adopted by the Yoma family of Japan.
 She lived in Japan with the Yomas until she was eleven years old, but, after showing exceptional academic and athletic abilities, she was chosen for the Silver Cross Program and was raised to be a Warrior Nun in Upper New York State's Saint Thomas Academy.
-Thus her experience at the orphan school was more of a boarding school.
+Thus, her experience at the orphan school was more of a boarding school.

 Growing up at the Saint Thomas Academy, she wrestled with feelings of self-worth over how she had been orphaned.
 However, she overcame those doubts and found a purpose for her life in her service to the Church as did her adopted sister, Sasuki Yoma of Japan.
 It was while she trained there under a young Mother Superion, then Sister Katherine, that she first met and befriended the future Sister Sarah, her best friend; Father David Crowe, her future love interest; and Shotgun Mary.
 It was at this time that she visited Quagmire High School, also called Ninja High School, though at the time she had yet to take her vows and was referred to simply as Shannon and not Sister Shannon.
 After this, she received final training from Mother Superion at Vatican City.

-Though a rookie, Sister Shannon's training was completed and she reported to the New York City archdiocese.
+Though a rookie, Sister Shannon's training was completed, and she reported to the New York City archdiocese.
 There, she patrolled two sectors from her assigned parish, Saint Thomas Church in Manhattan on the grounds that she was assigned to an area where there had not been demonic activity since the Purge of 1985.
 Replacing Sisters Sanguine and Hannah, she soon saw a sustained surge in New York City's demonic activity after her arrival (a stock situation in comic books wherein the supervillains can appear only after a hero shows up).
 She soon received her calling from the first Sister Areala after she was nearly killed in a battle with minions of arms dealer Julius Salvius.
 On recognizing her as the Chosen One of that generation, the original Sister Areala gave Sister Shannon her name and awakened her latent power.
 It was made official when the Areala confirmed her as her avatar after a battle against the avatar of mad valkyrie Helga.

-Melina Matthews portrays Shannon in the Netflix series adaptation.